lowlighter/libs/@libs/database/README.md

 Used to define pre-hooks that are executed before the corresponding SQL query.
 These hooks are executed before the SQL is run and before the transaction is opened (they may run inside a transaction in case of nested queries).

-It receives the provided context (if any) and the SQL query parameters as arguments.
+Its first argument is always `{ context }`, where `context` is undefined when omitted.
+Query inputs follow, then any declared hook arguments; their positions never depend on whether context was provided.
 If it returns a defined value, it replaces the original query parameters with the returned tuple (note that types cannot be changed).

 Pre-hooks can be chained, with each hook receiving the updated query parameters from the previous one.
 Pre-hooks cannot have a return-type annotation.